On Foundation, there are multiple options for selling your NFTs—and ultimately getting paid: Buy Now, Offers, and Reserve Auctions.

 - Confirm the transaction in your wallet and pay the required gas fee.

-Once you've set a Buy Now price, your NFT will be securely held in escrow until it's sold.
+Once you've set a Buy Now price, your NFT will be secure in the Foundation Marketplace contract until it's sold.

 On Foundation, all Offers are on-chain transactions.
 At any time, prospective buyers can make an Offer on any NFT you have created or collected.
 Similar to Reserve Auctions, Offers have a 24-hour countdown window before they expire.
 Once you receive an Offer, make sure to accept it within this timeframe.